 A lot of personal trainers will stop at exercise; some will also include nutrition; few will look at your wider circumstances and actively coach you to success.
 That might be helping you find a better mindset to achieve your goals.
 It might be giving you practical steps to reduce (not just manage) stress.
 Perhaps you need help sleeping, or just the motivation to stick to the plan.

 Exercise and nutrition are key aspects of general health.
 But done correctly, personal trainers can devise programmes which help your brain, thyroid, blood sugar, digestion and heart work better for you.
-On the flipside, it’s very easy to get it wrong and mess you up.
+On the flip side, it’s very easy to get it wrong and mess you up.
 Be weary of personal trainers who behave like doctors.

-If you want superfast results without consideration for your underlying health, then find a personal trainer who promises this – and there are plenty out there.
+If you want super-fast results without consideration for your underlying health, then find a personal trainer who promises this – and there are plenty out there.
 Similarly, if you want to be a body builder or enter physique competitions with old-school bulking and cutting, then find someone who’s been there, done and got the (very tight) t-shirt.